 Captain Nathan Hale (1755-1776) – The First Spy

 Captain Nathan Hale was General Washington’s first spy, and his mission ended in disaster, but the lessons learned from his ill-fated mission benefitted future espionage missions.
 While there are no surviving contemporary images of Nathan Hale, our drawing is based on descriptions of him that were made by acquaintances and admirers, and we’ve also relied on the statue of Nathan Hale at Yale University.
 In his early years, Nathan was a sickly child, but through vigorous excerise he grew into a strong, healthy and very intelligent young man.
 He was described as strikingly handsome, with a slender build, fair skin, a ruddy complexion, light hair, clear, light blue eyes, and a soft “musical” voice.
-He was taller than the average height, growing just under six feet tall.
+He was taller than the average height, standing just under six feet tall.
 He had what was described as a cheerful and generous manner, naturally at ease with social graces, and was mature beyond his years.
 He was popular in his community and one acquaintance, Dr. Aeneas Munson described Nathan Hale as “a diamond of the first water, calculated to excel in any station he assumes.
 He is a gentleman and a scholar, and last, though not the least of his qualifications, a Christian.”

 Doctor Benjamin Church (1734-c.1780).
 The Sons of Liberty Spy

 Benjamin Church was a native of Boston, and a descendant of a long line of honest and respected ancestors.
 His father was Benjamin Church, a well-known merchant and church deacon who served under the Rev. Mather Byles of the Hollis Street Congregational church.
 His grandfather, the famous Colonel Benjamin Church achieved fame during “King Philip’s War” (1675-76), when the Wampanoag and Narragansett Indians attempted to exterminate the white colonists in Massachusetts.
 Young Benjamin was educated at the Boston Latin School, and graduated from Harvard College in 1754, where he received his medical education under the renowned Dr. Joseph Pynchon at Harvard, and next studied surgery at London Medical College.
 In addition to his medical practice, Dr. Church was a writer whose published works of poetry and prose were well received by the Boston public.
 He was witty, urbane, and was a favorite among Boston’s rich, and powerful.
 He also became very closely associated with Boston’s patriot faction and was closely associated with the likes of Paul Revere, Samuel Adams, John Hancock, John Adams, and Dr. Joseph Warren, all of whom were leaders of the rebellious group the Sons of Liberty.
 Through his association with the patriot leaders, Dr. Church was invited to become a member of the Sons of Liberty, and in a short time became one of the secret organization’s leaders.
 In fact, he became a member of “The Mechanics,” the most secret unit within the organization.
 But Doctor Church was something else altogether; he was a mercenary spy who supplied British Royal Governor Thomas Gage with the innermost secrets of the patriotic movement.
 Indeed, It was Gage, whose information led to the British march to Lexington and Concord in mid-April 1775, which began the Revolutionary War.
-Our drawing of Dr. Church is based on a painting of Dr. Church at the National Library of Medicine in Bethesda, Maryland, USA.
+Our drawing of Dr. Church is based on a posthumous painting of Dr. Church at the National Library of Medicine in Bethesda, Maryland, USA.

 John Honeyman (1729-1822) The Christmas Spy

 John Honeyman was a veteran of the French and Indian War, and was with General Wolfe’s army at the climactic battle for Québec in 1759.
 In fact, it’s said that Honeyman carried the mortally wounded Wolfe from the battlefield.
 During the darkest days of the American Revolution in 1776, while Washington was driven out of New York and across New Jersey, Honeyman approached Washington and volunteered to spy for him.
 Acting as a British sympathizer, he plied his trade as and itinerant butcher and purveyor of beef.
-In that role, he was able to visit most of the British and Hessian camps in New Jersey, and was generally very received as a former British soldier.
+In that role, he was able to visit most of the British and Hessian camps in New Jersey, and was generally well received as a former British soldier.
 While he was accepted by the British and Hessians, he was reviled as a traitor by his fellow Americans, who threatened his family and sought to capture his as a spy.
 Allowing himself to be captured in late December 1776, Honeyman was personally interrogated by General Washington in private, during which time he gave the general information, which led to the victory that saved the American Revolution.
 Honeyman was scheduled to be tried and likely executed as a spy, but during the night, he escaped under very suspicious circumstances.
 After the war, Washington personally vouched for Honeyman’s patriotism and his contributions to the final victory.
 There are no surviving illustrations or extant descriptions of John Honeyman.
 Our sketch of him is how we envisioned him when we wrote about him.